Have you ever wondered if you had any nutritional deficiencies? If you had vitamin deficiencies due to a lack of proper nutrition in your diet?

 - Chanterelle mushrooms

 - Cod liver oil

-These are all great places to try to supplement your bodies levels of vitamin D.
+These are all great places to try to supplement your body’s levels of vitamin D.

 It also couldn’t hurt to try to spend 10 to 15 minutes in the sun whenever possible.
-Just make sure to rehydrate afterwards and to wear sunscreen on exposed skin.
+Just make sure to rehydrate afterward and to wear sunscreen on exposed skin.